joshre/joshre.github.io/been-making.md

 [^1491323800-1]: By smooth, I mean as smooth as our awful blender can make something smooth.
 This ketchup is *chunky*

+# Strawberry Jam (v2)
+April 8, 2017 at 10:48 AM
+* * *
+* 1407 Strawberry
+* 1 minneola orange from market
+* 48 g lemon juice

+Processed a little too long in Sous Vide (189° F) and color faded and flavor is dulled.
+Still great though.

 # Canned Carrots
 Saturday March 25, 2017